Superpat/ancientreligions/ACR_Changelog.md

 > Cernunnos is the Horned God, a deity of fertility, life, animals, and the underworld.
 Worshipped throughout Gaul and Celtiberia, Cernunnos was one of a small number of almost universally worshipped Celtic gods.
 His most famous appearances are on the Pillar of the Boatman, a carved column found in a Roman temple in Paris; and the Gundestrup Cauldron, a fantastic example of iron age silverwork found in a peat bog near Gundestrup, Denmark.

 General:
   - CK2 3.0 compatability
   - Crusades and Jihads can now be called in a Paganified world if the player is a member of the religion.
     - For example, the Pope can call Crusades if there is a Catholic player.
   - Holy Orders are no longer vassalizable.
   - Most Holy Orders now have the standard mechanics from vanilla (making donations/loans, building castles, etc.)
     - Note: I've written a somewhat experimental new mechanism to implement these features, so they won't be exactly as vanilla.
     - The decisions are now targeted, so right-click the grandmaster of the order to use them.
   - Added more possible immortal mystics, some of which will have ancient religions and/or cultures.
     - Nestor the Wise, Greek Hellenic Pagan, master of diplomacy
     - (random) the Spartan, Greek Hellenic Pagan, master of war.
     - (random) the Fearless, Gaulish Celtic Pagan, master of war.
     - Cleopatra the Alchemist, Coptic Kemetic Pagan, master spy.
     - Seneca the Younger, Roman Promethean Pagan, master scholar.
     - Lucan the Younger, Roman Hellenic Pagan, master scholar.

 Celtic:
   - Fixes bug where the Unfit King Beta game rule was being ignored.
   - Gaulish Queens will henceforth be known as Riga, and Empresses as Vercingetoriga.
   - There are now Celtic artifacts to be found when searching for artifacts (Monks & Mystics feature):
     - Tier 5: Silver Hand of Nuada, Spear of Lugh
     - Tier 4: Skull of Brigid, Horn of Bran Galed, Crown of Myrdynn (temporal religious head)
     - Tier 3: Tusk of Torc Triath
     - Tier 2: Torque of Boudicca, Old Carnyx, Horned Helm, Battersea shield
     - Tier 1: Generic tier 1 religious artifacts
   - Also introducing a new heresy, Britannic Pagan!

 Britannic Pagan:
   - A matriarchal and monotheistic religion based on the Romano-British goddess Britannia, a personification of the isles themselves.
   - Borrows heavily from Catholicism, using the College of Cardinals (Circle of Dryads), a system of Saints and Sanctaidd (Angels), and a new Thumoideachais mechanic (baptism) I've created.
   - The Arch-Dryad is the head of the Britannic Church, a position formable by decision for a King or Emperor ruling Middlesex with sufficient cash and piety.
 There must also be at least 16 Dryads in existence to form the Church of Britannia.
   - Dryad, Bad Dryad, and Child of a Dryad traits have all been added.
 Only priestesses get the Dryad trait.
   - The Thumoideachais mechanic allows a ruler to request a priest to officiate a Britannic baptism with a targetted decision.
     - The Thumoideachais must be held before the child turns 3.
     - If a child reaches the age of 3 without a Tumtha, they become Sych, "dry".
 This is a mark of shame for a Britannic and will worsen relations with other members of the faith and the Church in particular.
   - A fertility festival called Imbolg has been added for Britannics.
 It's based on the Welsh festival of the same name held in honor of St Brigid.
     - Brigid is a Saint to the Britannic as well and features heavily in the flavor text.
   - The Knights of Saint Boudicca are the Britannic holy order and will be formed shortly after the Arch-Dryad is created.
   - Britannic rulers are restricted to Enatic, Enatic-Cognatic, and Absolute Cognatic succession laws.
     - Council voting behavior has been updated to ensure that Britannic councilors will behave appropriately.
   - Britannic rulers are forbidden from lowering the status of women laws and will never choose to vote in favor of doing so.
   - There are now Britannic artifacts to be found when searching for artifacts (Monks & Mystics feature):
     - Tier 5: Y Tair Tonau "The Three Waves" (trident of britannia), Helm of Britannia, Shield of Britannia
     - Tier 4: Skull of Brigid, Horn of Bran Galed
     - Tier 3: Tusk of Torc Triath
     - Tier 2: Torque of Boudicca, Old Carnyx, Horned Helm, Battersea shield
     - Tier 1: Generic tier 1 religious artifacts

 Hellenic:
   - As with vanilla, Hellenic Pagan is now unreformed and reformable.
     - Disabled the Myrmidon mercenary company in favor of the vanilla holy order of the same name.
       - I'll add a new merc company for hellenes eventually!
   - The Philosopher event chain is now more likely to fire and the max demense size requirement is relaxed to 230.
     - Various conditions will also increase the odds of the event firing, such as being in a defensive war and your religion having a low MA (<50%).
   - There are now Hellenic artifacts to be found when searching for artifacts (Monks & Mystics feature):
     - Tier 5: Nimean Lionskin, Kronium, Bloody Robes of Caesar, Aethon's Feather
     - Tier 4: Hector's Armor, Odysseus' Bow, Death Mask of Agamemnon, Crown of Theseus
     - Tier 3: Skull of Alexander, Alexander's Armor, Golden Amphora, Sphinx Claw, Golden Apple
     - Tier 2: Corinthian Helm, Petrified Tongue of an Oracle, Silver Amphora, Fragment of Achilles Shield
     - Tier 1: Generic tier 1 religious artifacts
   - Disabled my Roman cultural conversion events, as there is some evidence they are responsible for the CTD bugs some have experienced.
     - Those with Holy Fury can still do the Roman Renaissance event chain that comes with the DLC.
+  - The decision icon for organizing the Sacred Band should work properly now.

 Kemetic:
   - Kemetic Pagan is now unreformed and reformable.
     - The unreformed religion has no religious head, and will be referred to as Egyptian Pagan.
     - The reformed one now has the holy orders and "Rebuild Luxor" decision.
     - The Paragon Cult of Amun will now be created on reformation.
     - Crown of Upper and Lower Egypt (temporal religious head) has been added.
     - Nile River events have been modified to be less spammy.

 Atenic:
   - Made it more clear that forming the Meryatenate requires that Akhetaten is restored.
     - The Sunburst Crown is given to the Meryaten when the title is formed.
   - Added an icon for the "Organize the Burning Blades" decision

 2018-06-10 v0.41.3 "Cardea"